“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Just admit it, Mai.”
 You’d wish you would be as pretty as me.”

 “Nah.
-I'm fine the way I am, but I guess I wouldn’t mind.”
+I think I’m fine the way I am.”
 Mai looks over at the stock and at Flint.
 “Can I borrow your workshop for a second?
 I’m gonna put this thing together.”

 As Mai hopped over the counter to grab her SKS parts and her new stock to take the backroom to assemble, Hikari and Emi waited outside by the counter.
 “So...what’s been going on with Chiara lately?
 She’s been acting a bit….unhinged.”
-Hikari asks Emi.
+Emi asks Hikari.

-“Since noon.
+“Since sunrise.
 She’s been at the same shooting stall for hours.”
 Flint shrugs his shoulders.
-“Had you tried talking to her about what’s been going on with her noggin?”
+“You tried talking to her about what’s been going on with her noggin?”

 “Hm...not yet.
 I just hope she’s alright.”
 Emi turns over to see Mai finally comes out with her Type 56 SKS.
-The rifle’s silhouette is almost apparent of it’s original form, but the pistol grip, adjustable stock, and 20 round magazine give it a more conventional assault rifle look.
+The rifle’s silhouette is almost identical to its original form, but the pistol grip, adjustable stock, and 20 round magazine give it a more conventional assault rifle look.
 Hikari notices that Mai took off the Picatinny rails on the hand guard and even more baffling, her spiker bayonet is missing too.

 “Mai, what happened to your bayonet?”

 “I think your rifle still looks cheap and tacky.”
-Hikari admits honestly.
+Hikari admits honestly “But it looks more capable now.”.